joost-morsink/Identity/docs/idprov/README.md

 For instance, a path template `/api/person/*/detail/*` will match a path `/api/person/1/detail/1` because all parts match the template.
 By configuring the provider to produce an identity value of type `IIdentity<Person,Detail>` it will produce a binary identity value with value `("1","1")`.

-Paths are case-sensitive at the time of writing.
+Paths can be made case sensitive or case insensitive at the provider level.
 Case sensitivity influences the applicability of some DataConverters from and to byte arrays.
-A hex converter can be case insensitive, but a base-64 converter is always case sensitive.
+A hex converter could be case insensitive, but a base-64 converter is always case sensitive.
+A `PathIdentityProvider` implementation should be configured to respect the semantics of the underlying values it provides.

 Not all paths in a path system refer to actual entity types.
 This means there are some 0-ary paths that need to be mapped as well.